The Hidden Uncertainty in a Neural Networks Activations: Discussion Conclusion

 \section{Discussion \& Conclusion}

-This work introduced a holistic framework for uncertainty estimation based on the density of latent representations and verified its effectiveness empirically.
-We found that latent representations of of shallow layer yield more conservative uncertainty estimates , while deeper layers tend to be less conservative (see section \ref{experiments:image_classification}).
-Moreover, section \ref{experiments:quality_of_uncertainty_depending_on_depth} demonstrates that epistemic uncertainty obtained from deeper layer behaves similarly as MC Dropout and Deep Ensembles when applying perturbations of increasing magnitude to the test data.
-We therefore showed that latent densities do not merely model distance to training data, but indicate a models' ability to generalize to the given data.
-This is has promising practical implications since evaluating the latent density is computationally much cheaper and can be applied to any neural network post-training.
-The latter is particularly important, since it implies hidden information in neural networks that allows quantifying trust in their predictions and consequently enables rapid application of our framework to already trained models.
-Furthermore, we also demonstrated that the proposed framework can be applied to regression (see section \ref{experiments:regression}).
+This work introduced a holistic framework for uncertainty estimation based on the density of latent representations and verified its effectiveness empirically on the task of classification (section \ref{experiments:image_classification}) and regression (section \ref{experiments:regression}).
+In the absence of additional regularisation losses, we found that latent representations of shallow layers yield more conservative uncertainty estimates, while epistemic uncertainty obtained from deeper layers behaves similarly to MC Dropout and Deep Ensembles (section \ref{experiments:quality_of_uncertainty_depending_on_depth}).
+By applying perturbations of increasing magnitude to the test data (section \ref{experiments:quality_of_uncertainty_depending_on_depth}), we showed that latent densities denote an effective proxy for epistemic uncertainty and, thus, quantify a model's ability to generalise.
+This has promising practical implications since evaluating the latent density is faster than other state-of-the-art approaches and can be applied to any neural network post-training.
+Moreover, section \ref{experiments:quality_of_uncertainty_depending_on_depth} showed that the calibration of aleatoric uncertainty from deeper layers is similar to other well established methods.